serain/netmap.js/README.md

 * `ports` list of ports to scan (integers between 1-65535, avoid ports in the [blacklists](#port-blacklists))
 * `callback(results)` to execute on completion
 * `options` object with:
-  * `maxConnections` - the maximum number of concurrent connections (by default `10` on Chrome and `17` on other browsers - the maximum concurrent connections supported by the browsers)
+  * `maxConnections` - the maximum number of concurrent connections (by default `6` - the maximum connections per domain browsers will allow)
   * `portCallback` - a callback to execute when an individual `host:port` combination has finished scanning

 ```javascript